 Private mortgage insurance (PMI) is the most common type of mortgage insurance.
 It is provided by private insurance companies.
 The policies on PMI vary in different countries.

-In the U.S., a lender typically requires the home buyer to purchase PMI if the down payment is lower than 20% of the property in the case of a conventional mortgage (not backed by the federal government).
+In the U.S., a lender typically requires the home buyer to purchase PMI if the down payment is lower than 20% of the property in the case of a conventional mortgage.

 It enables a borrower who cannot meet the 20% down payment to buy a house and simultaneously protects the lender from the losses of default.